IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

 ### create a user group for DPDK

 DPDK will lock the memory pages containing its buffers to prevent the kernel from swapping them out to disk while it is using them.
 Users who run the DNSPacketDPDKSource operator will need permission to do this.
-Granting this permission requires 'root' privileges.

 To grant this permission, create a user group for DPDK and add the user account[s] that will run the DNSPacketDPDKSource operator to the group.

 For example, to create a user group 'dpdk' and add your own user account to it, open a Terminal window and type these commands at the prompt:

     bash> sudo groupadd dpdk

-    bash> usermod -a -G dpdk $USER
+    bash> sudo usermod -a -G dpdk $USER

 To verify that your user account is in the 'dpdk' group, type this at a command prompt: